SkylineCommunications/dataminer-docs-connectors/connector/doc/Witbe_Robot.md

 ### Licensing Requirements

-For DataMiner to pull data from Witbe, the following license should be activated on the customer’s end:
-- **DataPipe API Poll**: Allows third-party platforms, like DataMiner, to pull data from the Witbe DataServer.
+For DataMiner to pull data from Witbe, you must make sure the **DataPipe API Poll** license is activated.
+This license allows third-party platforms like DataMiner to pull data from the Witbe data server.

 ### Initialization